 There are many possible causes in public transportation accidents.
 The transport entities must properly train their vehicle and train operators and ensure that they perform their duties non-negligently.
 Public transportation platforms and waiting areas should not pose hazards to passengers either.

 A Washington, D.C. personal injury lawyer understands the trauma and hardships faced by those suffering from public transportation accidents.
-If you or a loved one has suffered any injuries stemming from a public transportation accident, please contact a Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one has suffered any injuries stemming from a public transportation accident, please contact a Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.